pythonexcels/pythonexcels.github.io/_posts/2009-10-05-Python-Excel-Mini-Cookbook.md

 Then it saves the file to save to My Documents / Documents Library.

 > **NOTE**
-> You can adjust the final position of the worksheet by making use of the `Before` and `After` parameters of the `wb.Worksheets.Add` function.
+> You can adjust the final position of the worksheet by making use of the `Before` and `After` parameters of the `workbook.Worksheets.Add` function.

 [Go to example](https://github.com/pythonexcels/examples/blob/master/add_a_worksheet.py)